amauriciorr/AubreyBot/README.md

 ## Getting started
 You'll need Genius API keys in order to collect a musician's lyrics.
 You can create your own keys [here](https://docs.genius.com/#/getting-started-h1).
 Make sure to save your generated keys in a file named `genius_keys.py`.
 Your secret access token must be saved as `GENIUS_ACCESS_TOKEN='YOUR-ACCESS-TOKEN-HERE'` within this file.

  Additionally, you'll need access to a GPU in order to train your chatbot.
 [Google Cloud](https://cloud.google.com/) and [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) both provide access to GPUs.
-Colab is free to use while Cloud gives you $300 free credits to use before charging you.
+Colab is free to use while Cloud requires you to sign-up using your credit card but gives you $300 free credits to use before you incur any charges.

 ### Install required packages
 Run `pip install -r requirements`